 You’ll need to submit your FRS 105 accounts to Companies House and HMRC every year.
-Companies House need you to submit your balance sheet with notes and HMRC need the same, plus your income statement.
+Companies House need you to submit your statement of financial position; HMRC need the same, plus your income statement.
 We’ve got a helpful article that gives more information on what you need to file to Companies House and HMRC as a Director of a limited company.

 Are there circumstances where FRS 105 is not appropriate for a micro-entity?

 Yes.
 A good example of this would be if third parties have an interest in the company’s financial affairs and annual accounts.
 Accounts prepared under FRS 105 may not provide the level of detail that the third parties require.